Cozy Peach Kitchen

 What you'll need

 • Orzo: This is a type of pasta that is shaped like a large grain of rice.
 It can be found in the pasta aisle at most grocery stores.
-Orzo cooks at a 1:2 ratio, so 1 cup of orzo will need 2 cups of liquid.
-Just like with risotto, the starches in orzo make this dish naturally creamy without adding any cream or cheese.
+Just like with my mushroom kale risotto, the starches in orzo make this dish naturally creamy without adding any cream or cheese.

-• Mushrooms: Baby bella are my go-to due to their rich flavor, but white mushrooms also work.
-If you don't want big pieces of mushrooms in your orzo you can finely chop them up instead of roughly chopping.
+• Mushrooms: Baby bella is my go-to due to its rich flavor, but white mushrooms or less common varieties of mushrooms also work.
+If you don't want big pieces of mushrooms in your orzo you can finely chop them up instead of roughly chopping them.

-• Shallots: Substitute with white or yellow onion as needed.
+• Shallots: Shallots are like a milder version of onion.
+You can substitute with white or yellow onion as needed.

-• Pesto: While homemade pesto (like my avocado pesto, which is super popular!) is delicious, we're using jarred store-bought pesto in this recipe to cut down on time.
+• Pesto: While homemade pesto (like the kind in my avocado pesto pasta, which is super popular!) is delicious, you can use store-bought pesto in this recipe to cut down on prep time.
+Either option works, but remember that pesto is the backbone of the dish so choose one that you enjoy.

-Graphic showing steps 1 through 5 to make mushroom orzo
+Graphic showing steps 1 through 5 to make the recipe.

-1. Heat a medium pot over medium-high heat.
-Once hot, drizzle in 1 tablespoon olive oil.
-Add the shallots, mushrooms and ¼ teaspoon salt.
+1. Heat a medium pot or skillet over medium heat.
+Drizzle in 1 tablespoon olive oil.
+Once hot, add the shallots, mushrooms, and salt.
 Cook until mushrooms are softened, about 8-10 minutes.

 3. Drizzle in a small amount of vegetable broth to deglaze the pot and remove any stuck-on bits of orzo.
 Add remaining vegetable broth.